vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Return a sorted version of the source Array.
-The `sortKey` is the key to use for the sorting.
+The `sortKey` is the chiave to use for the sorting.
 The optional `order` argument specifies whether the result should be in ascending (`order >= 0`) or descending (`order < 0`) order.

-  For arrays of primitive values, any truthy `sortKey` will work.
+  For arrays of primitive valores, any truthy `sortKey` will work.

 - **Esempio:**